acrylian/zp_socialshareprivacy/README.md

 ==========
 A [Zenphoto](http://www.zenphoto.org) plugin that provides a function to add privacy friendly, non tracking social network share buttons (Facebook,Twitter, Google+ and others).

+## Installation

-Put the file in your `/plugins` folder and modify your theme to use it.
-Please see the file comments itself for more usage information.
+- Put the file `zp_socialshareprivacy.php` and the folder of the same name into your `/plugins` folder and enable it.
+- Modify your theme to use it.
+- Please see the file comments itself for more usage information.

 ##Usage